Flo0807/share-a-secret/README.md

 Configure credentials in `config/dev.exs`.

-Start the Phoenix server:
+Install deps with `mix deps.get`.

-  * Run `mix setup` to install and setup dependencies
+Run `mix setup` to install and setup dependencies.

-  * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`
+Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`.

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.